-Bonito Dashi is one of the most essential dashi broths in Japanese cuisine, along with kombu dashi.
-The umami components in bonito flakes enhance the flavor of soups and nimono dishes (Japanese simmered dishes).
+Bonito Dashi is one of the most essential broths in Japanese cuisine, along with kombu dashi.
+Its umami components enhance the flavor of soups and simmered dishes.

-In addition, when you combine kombu dashi and bonito dashi to make "awase dashi," there is a synergistic effect that dramatically enhances the umami components present in each type of dashi.
+Additionally, when you combine kombu dashi and bonito dashi to make Awase Dashi, the synergistic effect dramatically enhances the umami components in each type of dashi.

-Here, I'll share with you how to prepare both bonito dashi and awase dashi, using various methods.
+In this article, I will share how to make both bonito dashi and awase dashi using various methods.

 Jump to: